dbpedia/dbpedia-links/README.md

 dbpedia-links
 =============
-A repo that contains outgoing links in ntriples format for DBpedia
+A repo that contains outgoing links in N-Triples format for DBpedia

 #About